 My favorite food item was probably the Mutzenmandeln, little deep-fried balls of dough sprinkled with powdered sugar and served in a paper bag.
-They reminded me a lot of oliebollen–a similar snack the Dutch traditionally eat at New Year’s–except the Mutzenmandeln were smaller and a bit sweeter.
-I got the alleged “child size” and it was plenty for a snack.
+They reminded me a lot of oliebollen — a similar snack the Dutch traditionally eat at New Year’s — except the Mutzenmandeln were smaller and a bit sweeter.
+I got the alleged “child size” and it was more than enough.
 I even shared (well, a bit) with Simon.
 Of course, get whatever size you want, but remember there will probably be something else you want to try a few meters away.

 Naturally, there’s a wealth of other things on sale at the market besides food and drink — such as soaps, jewelry, and artwork — but you’re going to have to ask someone else about those.
 I was busy eating.

-There are a few Christmas markets scattered around the city, but the biggest/most prominent is set up in front of the Rathaus (city hall).
+There are a few Christmas markets scattered around Hamburg, but the biggest and most prominent is set up in front of the Rathaus (city hall).
 They typically begin sometime in late November and continue until the 23rd of December.
 (Keep in mind that most Germans celebrate Christmas on the 24th, so most markets won’t be running that day.)